protofire/Cardano-SmartDB/docs/usage.md

 ### BackEnd
 - `/src/BackEnd`: Contains backend logic for blockchain interactions and API handling.
   - `Base`: Base classes providing foundational backend functionality.
-  - `DatabaseService`: Modules that interface with the database services like MongoDB.
+  - `DatabaseService`: Modules that interface with the database services like MongoDB or PostgreSQL.
   - `ApiHandlers`: Handlers for API endpoints that interact with blockchain and database.
   - `Applied`: Applied logic that binds the handlers with the blockchain and database for transactions and other operations.